hamid-kamalpour/jsdbcore/README.md

 This is a start, so only the indexeddb api is parciatially complete.

-*This technologies are experimental, so could apper some bugs, and the api could change.
+*This technologies are experimental, so could apper some bugs, and the api could change.<br>
-** Check the brownser compatibility before try.
+*Check the brownser compatibility before try.
 ## Documentation

 The documentation isn't complete, but a parcial copy is in the repositories.